Yoshi's Island: Gameplay

 Yoshi's Island is a 2D side-scrolling platform game.
 In the Super Mario series platform game tradition, the player controls Yoshi in run-and-jump gameplay.
 The player navigates between platforms and atop some foes en route to the end of the increasingly difficult levels.
-The player controls one of many Yoshis, which take turns traveling through 48 levels across six worlds to rescue Baby Luigi and reunite the brothers.
+The player characters are Yoshis who take turns traveling through 48 levels across six worlds to rescue Baby Luigi and reunite the brothers.
 Yoshi also collects coins to earn extra lives and retains his long tongue from Super Mario World.
 The game centers more on "puzzle-solving and item-collecting" than other platformers, with hidden flowers and red coins to find.
 Levels include mines, ski jumps, and "the requisite fiery dungeons".
 Every fourth level (two in each world) is a boss fight against a large version of a previous foe.

-In a style new to the series, the game has a coloring book aesthetic with "scribbled crayon" backgrounds, and Yoshi vocalizes with its every action.
-Expanding on his "trademark tongue" ability to swallow enemies, Yoshi, as the focus of the game, was given a new move set: the ability to "flutter jump", throw eggs, and transform.
+In a style new to the series, the game has a coloring book aesthetic with "scribbled crayon" backgrounds.
+Expanding on his "trademark tongue" ability to swallow enemies, Yoshi, as the focus of the game, is given a new move set: the ability to "flutter jump", throw eggs, and transform.
 The flutter jump gives Yoshi a secondary boost when the player holds the jump button.
 It became his new "trademark move", similar to that of Luigi in Super Mario Bros.
 2. Yoshi can also pound the ground from mid-air to bury objects or break through soft earth, and use his long tongue to grab enemies at a distance.
 Swallowed enemies can be spat as projectiles immediately or stored for later use as an egg.
 The player individually aims and fires the eggs at obstacles via a new targeting system.
 The eggs also bounce off of surfaces in the environment.
 Up to six eggs can be stored this way, and will trail behind the character.
 Yoshi can also eat certain items for power-up abilities.
 For instance, watermelons let Yoshi shoot seeds from his mouth like a machine gun, and fire enemies turn his mouth into a flamethrower.
 Other power-ups transform Yoshi into vehicles including cars, drills, helicopters, and submarines.
 A star power-up makes Baby Mario invulnerable and extra fast.